Women, Infants and Children Nutrition Program (WIC)

 - How do I feed a picky eater?

-Other caregivers such as fathers, step-parents, grandparents and foster parents may all apply for children under age five living in their household.
+Other caregivers such as fathers, stepparents, grandparents and foster parents may apply for children under age five living in their household.

-To qualify for WIC, a family of three can earn $3,149 per month (before taxes and deductions, pregnant women count as two).
+To qualify for WIC, a family of four can earn up to $4,625 per month (before taxes and deductions, pregnant women count as two).
 Families are also eligible for WIC if they are receiving Medical Assistance or SNAP benefits (Food Stamps).

 Food and Nutrition Service (FNS) is a Federal agency of the U.S. Department of Agriculture, responsible for administering the WIC Program at the national and regional levels.